Want the perfect workout program?Take Quiz

 Please note that this list of ingredients doesn't come close to listing all of the potential ones used in fat burners.
 We've only highlighted a few of the most common.
 When selecting a fat burner, it's important to research the ingredient list as this will help you determine if it's safe and a good match for you.

-For additional information on more fat-burning ingredients, check out our articles on the best fat burners for men, best fat burners for women, and best nighttime fat burners as we dig into more ingredients in each post.
+For additional information on more fat-burning ingredients, check out our articles on the best fat burners for men, fat burners for women, non-stimulant fat burners, and nighttime fat burners, as we dig into more ingredients in each post.

 Now that we have a better idea of what fat burners contain and how they work, let's examine potential risk factors you should be aware of.